wikip-co/wikip-co/source/_posts/DevOps/Server Administration/Linux/Job Scheduling/cron/scheduling-tasks-with-cron.md

 title: Scheduling Tasks with cron
 image: cron
 tags:
+- Linux Administration
+- Linux
+- Scheduling
+- Scheduled Tasks
+- Tutorials
--
+- Linux Tutorials
 ---
 ## Description

-This document outlines how to use `cron` for scheduling events.

-### Prerequisites

-Install `cron` if it is not already setup on your system.

-`sudo apt update && sudo apt install cron`
+`cron` is a command-line utility that functions as a job scheduler on Unix-like operating systems.
+Users can set up and maintain a schedule of jobs, also known as cron jobs, to run periodically at fixed times, dates, or intervals.

-### Basic Usage
+## Usage

-Open the terminal and type,

-`crontab -e`

-This will open the crontab (cron configuration file) for your user account.
+You can create a crontab for your current user by typing:

+`crontab -e [username]`

-The first time you run this command it may give you the following prompt:
+The first time you run this command it should prompt you to select an editor:

 ```
-no crontab for anthony - using an empty one
+no crontab for <user> - using an empty one

 Select an editor.
 To change later, run 'select-editor'.
   1. /bin/nano        <---- easiest